evolutionphil/Mega-Radio-discover-user/replit.md

 1. Run `./build-tv-app.sh` to build and prepare the TV app
 2. The script builds the React app with Vite
 3. Copies built assets from `dist/public/` to `tv-app/assets/`
+4. Converts Vite's index.html absolute paths to relative paths (required for TV platforms)
-4. Creates a deployable package ready for TV IDEs
+5. Creates a deployable package ready for TV IDEs

+**Critical Fix**: TV platforms require relative paths.
+The build script converts all absolute paths (`/assets/...`) to relative paths (`assets/...`) to ensure resources load correctly on Samsung Tizen and LG webOS.

 **Opening in Tizen Studio (Samsung)**
 1. Open Tizen Studio